Leonid Kinskey: Life and career

-Kinskey performed in episodes on no less than three dozen television series between the 1950s and early 1970s.
+Kinskey performed in episodes of some three dozen television shows between the 1950s and early 1970s.
 His first appearances on the "small screen" were in 1954 on Passport to Danger, The Spike Jones Show, and Lux Video Theater.
 In 1962, he portrayed a visiting Soviet dignitary (with most of his dialogue in Russian) in the episode "The Good Will Tour" on the sitcom The Real McCoys.
+In 1965, Kinskey appeared in the pilot episode of Hogan's Heroes as a Soviet soldier who was a prisoner-of-war.
+He decided not to join the cast of the series, as he was reported to be "uncomfortable playing let's-pretend with people in Nazi garb."
+His final roles on television came in 1971, as a professor on the series Mayberry R.F.D., a funeral director on O'Hara, U.S. Treasury, and a deli butcher on the sitcom The Chicago Teddy Bears.

-In 1965 Kinskey was a cast member in the pilot episode of Hogan's Heroes, as a Soviet soldier who was one of the allied prisoners-of-war.
-He decided not to join the cast when that series went into formal production, as he reportedly "was uncomfortable playing let's-pretend with people in Nazi garb."
-His final roles on television were in 1971, as a professor on the series Mayberry R.F.D.; a funeral director on O'Hara, U.S. Treasury; and as a deli butcher on the sitcom The Chicago Teddy Bears.
+After the mid-1950s, Kinskey spent little time on his acting career.
+He wrote and directed industrial films, owned a restaurant called Bublitschki on Sunset Strip, and wrote and translated stories about Russian life.